xxoolm/LuaNode/README.md

 Requirements:

 The required tools are the same as those list in the section `How To Build for ESP8266`.
+But the firmware for ESP32 utilize different toolchain.

 #### Windows: